A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation: Results

 where $r_{o}(t)$ is the output.
 The goal of learning is two-fold: (1) to reduce the gain error $\Wtilde=w_{1}+w_{2}-w^{*}$ to zero, and (2) to consolidate the weight changes into the late-stage weight such that asymptotically $w_{1}=0$ and $w_{2}=w^{*}$.
 The indirect pathway receives the information about the error signal and constitutes the early site of plasticity.
 The direct pathway constitutes the late site of plasticity and needs to be tuned based on the information received from the early stage, i.e., $r_{1}=w_{1}r_{\text{in}}$.

 The learning rule in the early stage is a supervised delta-like correlational rule proportional to the product of the input and the teaching signal \cite{widrow1990,arnold1997oculomotor}.

 where the teaching error signal $e(t)$ is the tracking error $e(t)=r_{o}(t)-r_{o}^{*}(t)=(w_{1}+w_{2}-w^{*})r_{\text{in}}(t)$, $\eta_{1}$ is the learning rate of the early-stage tuner, and $\xi(t)$ is a perturbation to the error signal.
-We assume the perturbation is signal-dependent \cite{harris1998signal,jones2002sources}, i.e., the strength of the perturbation depends on the amount of error signal $e(t)$.
-We formalize the regime of the perturbation in the teaching signal during learning by a parameter $\mu=\max{\frac{|\xi(t)|}{|e(t)|}}$ (where $e(t)\neq0$) that defines the maximal amount of perturbation during learning.
+We assume that the maximal absolute value of the perturbation at any given time point is signal-dependent \cite{harris1998signal,jones2002sources}, i.e., the strength of the perturbation depends on the magnitude of error signal $e(t)$, and is given by $ |\xi(t)| \leq\mu |e(t)|$ where $\mu>0$ is a constant parameter of the model that defines the regime of possible perturbations.
+A bounded constant noise component could be added, as illustrated in Fig.~\ref{Fig1}C,D, but is smaller for large error signals where the biggest issues are expected to arise (such as the unbounded growth in Fig.~\ref{Fig1}F); thus, it is omitted for simplicity in the analytical calculations.
+Alternatively, such a constant noise term could be offset by adding a decay term in Eq.~\ref{w1lr} \cite{bhasin2024synaptic}.
 The learning rule in the late stage is a heterosynaptic correlational rule between the online corrective signal $r_{1}(t)$ provided by the early stage, and the direct input to the late stage, $r_{\text{in}}(t)$ \cite{clopath2014cerebellar}:

 where $\eta_{2}$ is the learning rate.

 We seek a general framework to characterize the conditions for stability and convergence of this two-stage learning system.
 More specifically, we seek criteria for tuning the system to avoid undesired behaviors of the system, such as oscillation or unbounded growth.
 By stability, we intuitively mean that, as time goes to infinity, the system is well-behaved; for example, it should reach its goal and stay close to it.
 The mathematical definition of Lyapunov stability and its various refined notions are provided in Appendix~B.